Mergifyio/mergify-cli/README.md

 These IDs will allow to track what is going on on your `feature` branch.

-Like Gerrit, it makes no compromise and it assumes you commit messages are well written and use them in title and body of pull requests.
+Like Gerrit, it makes no compromise and it assumes your commit messages are well written and use them in title and body of pull requests.

 Also git-push-stack leverages the GitHub API to do the tidy jobs, keeping your